flpeters/osnapi/README.md

     pip install osnapi

-You can also clone this repo and create an editable install, in case you want to customize the api's behaviour:
+You can also clone this repo and create an editable install, in case you want to customize e.g. the error messages behaviour:

     git clone <this repo>
     cd <this repo>